From SEO to AEO: Why Web Performance Is the Key to AI Search Success

 - AI assistants give fewer answers.
 Instead of ten links, users may see one or two citations.
 You want to be one of them.

-When it comes to being seen by AI, performance isn’t a bonus—it’s a baseline.
-Here’s why it still matters more than ever:
+When it comes to being seen by AI, performance is a baseline.
+It affects AI search visibility in three concrete ways:

-- Speed = visibility.
-Google already factors speed into SEO rankings.
+- Page speed affects crawl priority.
+Google factors speed into SEO rankings.
 AI answer engines need speed even more to generate responses in real time.
 A slow site can lose its chance at being considered.

-- Stability = trust.
+- Stable rendering signals content quality.
 Sites that render smoothly and reliably keep users engaged and signal quality to AI systems.

-- Global reach = inclusivity.
+- Geographic performance coverage determines global inclusion.
 AI searches come from everywhere.
 If your site only performs well locally, you risk being excluded from global answers.

-Combine real-user monitoring data with synthetic tests to get a full picture of your site’s health.
+Combine real-user monitoring data with synthetic tests to get a full picture of your site's health.
 This approach lets you see how real visitors experience your pages and also catch issues proactively in a controlled environment.
-The goal is to have eyes on your website’s performance 24/7, so you can spot and fix small slowdowns before they snowball.
+The goal is to have eyes on your website's performance around the clock, so you can spot and fix small slowdowns before they snowball.

-For teams juggling both proactive testing and real-world data, the WebPageTest Expert Plan offers a unified way to combine synthetics with real user monitoring (RUM) for full visibility.
+For teams juggling both proactive testing and real-world data, Catchpoint IPM, part of the LogicMonitor platform, offers a unified way to combine synthetics with real user monitoring (RUM) for full visibility, giving you both lab-grade diagnostics and production-level insight in one place.

 - Server response (TTFB): Time to First Byte (TTFB) is how long it takes your server to respond after a request is made.
 If this is slow, everything else will be too.
 Speed up backend processes, cache aggressively, and use a CDN to reduce latency.